 At Michael Park Kindergarten, we have carefully created an environment that makes children feel accepted, respected, and free to learn at their own pace.
 As soon as you step inside, you’ll notice the home-like feeling of inviting colours, earthy tones, and handmade wooden toys – you will also hear the giggles of children happily at play!
 We understand that each stage of a child’s development has unique qualities, and we support the students to experience these fully as they grow and develop.
 Our kindergarten values self-directed play in a creative, natural environment – we give your child time and space to develop healthy, wholesome character qualities and social skills.

 There are four kindergarten groups, each with children of mixed ages from 4-6 years old.
+There is also a Rose Cottage group for children aged 3-4 years old.
 We give thoughtful consideration to these groupings, ensuring that children who share a first language, family relationship (i.e., siblings or cousins) or cultural connection are grouped together.

 Play Te Tūhura me te Tākaro